jameslovallo/ardi/demos/tmdb.md

 # TMDB Search

-This component demonstrates loops, conditional rendering, event handlers, slots, and how to lazy-load data after the component is scrolled into view (using Ardi's `intersect` helper).
+This component demonstrates loops, conditional rendering, event handlers, slots, and how to lazy-load data after the component is scrolled into view (using Ardi's `intersect` callback).

 <tmdb-trending style="width: 100%"></tmdb-trending>